Luisinhoas/Causal-Inference-GP1-/README.md

 All seems to be as expected.

 ## Two-Stage Least Squared (Multiple)

-We're going to use the same model in part 3:
+I'm going to use the same model in part 3:

 act=b0+b1video+b2age2+gender+(gpa^2)+religion+leisure+race+income+u.

-As previously, we are going to add a log to the dependent variable (act).
+As previously, I'm going to add a log to the dependent variable (act).

 ```{r}
 library(AER)